Dclisu123/An-Optimization-based-Framework-to-Minimize-the-Spread-of-Diseases-in-Social-Networks-with-Heteroge/README.md

 # An Optimization-based Framework to Minimize the Spread of Diseases in Social Networks with Heterogeneous Nodes

 ## Overview
 This repository contains the source code for the paper "An Optimization-based Framework to Minimize the Spread of Diseases in Social Networks with Heterogeneous Nodes".
-The paper proposes an optimization-based framework to minimize the spread of diseases in social networks with heterogeneous nodes, which can be applied to a variety of scenarios.

 ## Installation
 1. Clone the repository.